juliomrqz/nativescript-vibrate/README.md

 var vibrator = new Vibrate();
 ```

-If you use Typescript, you can require it this way:
+If you use Typescript, you can import it this way:

 ```typescript
 import { Vibrate } from 'nativescript-vibrate';